bacnet-stack/bacnet-stack/apps/sc-hub/README.md

 Test BACnet/SC using the following steps:

- * Build all the apps for the BACnet/SC datalink:
+ * Build all the apps and the hub for the BACnet/SC datalink:

-       make bsc

- * Build the BACnet/SC hub:

-       make sc-hub
+       make clean bsc sc-hub

  * Run the BACnet/SC hub application: